 There is also a 47-inch flat-screen with a DVD player in the living room and the fully-stocked kitchen has granite countertops and stainless steel appliances.
 Rates average $188 per night.

-Colby Loft is a downtown Asheville apartment only a couple of miles from Biltmore Estate and less than that to the Botanical Gardens.
+Colby Loft is a downtown Asheville apartment only a couple of miles from Biltmore Estate and less than that from the Botanical Gardens.

-The two-bedroom, two-bathroom apartment offers air conditioning, a balcony, free WiFi, and a fully-stocked kitchen.
+The two-bedroom, the two-bathroom apartment offers air conditioning, a balcony, free WiFi, and a fully-stocked kitchen.

 This is a gorgeous area close to Pisgah National Forest and is a good spot to consider if you’re looking for less expensive hotel options or cabin rentals than what you’ll find in Asheville.